basho/basho_docs/content/riak/kv/2.1.3/developing/usage/secondary-indexes.md

 <div class="note">
 <div class="title">Note on 2i queries and the R parameter</div>
-For all 2i queries, the [[R|Replication
-Properties#R-Value-and-Read-Failure-Tolerance]] parameter is set to 1,
-which means that queries that are run while [[handoffs|Riak Glossary#Hinted-Handoff]] and related operations are underway may not return all keys as expected.
+For all 2i queries, the [[R](/riak/kv/2.1.3/developing/app-guide/replication-properties#R-Value-and-Read-Failure-Tolerance]] parameter is set to 1, which means that queries that are run while [[handoffs|Riak Glossary#Hinted-Handoff]] and related operations are underway may not return all keys as expected.